 “I thought it was trash and unfolded it to make sure.
-Hamilton tickets, that’s grand.”
+Hamilton tickets, sounds grand.”

 Paris didn’t hide her annoyance that the woman had read it.
 “It’s really none of your—”

 “I know.
-I have an eidetic memory.
-Helps with acting.
+I’m a speed reader.
+Helps with auditions and acting.
 Anyway, I hope you have a great trip.”

 “Sorry.
 I didn’t mean to be rude.”

 The full lips split into a broad smile.
 “Yes you did.
 I couldn’t help but absorb the whole thing, but it was still rude of me.
 So now we’re even.”